premAI-io/state-of-open-source-ai/models.md

 - They released all the model and its [instruction tuned](https://registry.premai.io/detail.html?service=falcon-7b-instruct) and chat variants under Apache 2.0 license, permitting commercial usage.
 - The model uses only 75 percent of GPT-3's training compute, 40 percent of Chinchilla AI's, and 80 percent of PaLM-62B's.
 - Falcon 40B pre-training dataset contained around 5 Trillion tokens gathered from public web crawls (~80%), research papers, legal text, news, literature, and social media conversations.
-  - Subset of this [dataset containing 600 Billion tokens](https://arxiv.org/abs/2306.01116) was open sourced.
+  - Subset of this dataset containing 600 Billion tokens {cite}`penedo2023refinedweb` was open sourced.
-- Model uses decoder-only architecture with [Flash Attention](https://arxiv.org/abs/2205.14135), [Multi-Query Attention](https://arxiv.org/abs/1911.02150), [Parallel Attention and Feed Forward](https://arxiv.org/abs/2305.13297).
+- Model uses decoder-only architecture with Flash Attention {cite}`dao2022flashattention`, Multi-Query Attention {cite}`shazeer2019fast`, Parallel Attention and Feed Forward {cite}`sonkar2023investigating`.

 ##### Limitations

 - Full dataset used for pre-training the 40B variant wasn't released.
-- Falcon-40B is trained using a sequence length of 2K, which is smaller compared to MPT, XGen, but context size can be increased using [RoPE embeddings](https://arxiv.org/abs/2104.09864) within a model's architecture, allowing it to generalise to longer sequence lengths (might require some [](fine-tuning)).
+- Falcon-40B is trained using a sequence length of 2K, which is smaller compared to MPT, XGen, but context size can be increased using RoPE embeddings {cite}`su2022roformer` within a model's architecture, allowing it to generalise to longer sequence lengths (might require some [](fine-tuning)).
 - A paper detailing Falcon models specifically has not yet been released.

 ### Narrowing the Gap